Home » Blog » All Recipes » Healthy » Minestrone Soup

 • Add garlic, basil, oregano, salt, pepper to vegetables and stir.
 Let the spices sauté for approximately 2 minutes, stirring occasionally.

-• Add diced tomatoes, tomato sauce, beans, Parmesan rind, and stock to pot.
+• Add diced tomatoes, tomato sauce, beans, and stock to pot.
 Raise heat to high and bring to a boil.
 Once boiling, reduce heat to medium low and simmer for 15 minutes, stirring occasionally.

 • While simmering, cook pasta in separate pot as per package directions until al dente.